skyblue38/MLP-875-Deploy-an-Application/README.md

 2. Extending to Deployment
 3. Accessing the App from the Internet
 4. Managing Pod Resources
-5. Pod Scaling and Health Checks
+5. Scaling Pods and Health Checks

 ### end